funcool/clojure.jdbc/README.rst

 Date: 2013-12-14

 - Now transaction management is extensible.
-ITransactionStrategy is exposed and DefaultTransactionStrategy is a default implementation that, cases with previous transaction behavior.
+ITransactionStrategy is exposed and DefaultTransactionStrategy is a default implementation that cases with previous transaction behavior.
 If you want other transaction strategy, just implement ITransactionStrategy protocol and pass it to ``call-in-transaction`` function.

-- Custom sql types nos supported.
+- Custom sql types now supported.
 Extend your type wit ISQLType protocol and implement ``as-sql-type`` function for it, that should return database compatible type.

 - Backward incompatible change: ``mark-as-rollback-only!``, ``unmark-rollback-only!`` and ``is-rollback-only?``